avitaldrucker/Chess/README.md

 #Chess#

-I created this two-player game through Ruby.

 ##How to Run the Game##
 1. Clone this repository, or download it as a ZIP.
 2. Navigate to the Chess directory where you downloaded the repository.
-3. In your terminal, type and enter 'ruby game.rb'.
+3. In your terminal, type and enter `ruby game.rb`.

 ##Technical Implementation Details##